Studying for the COMPASS Test

 Self-study Tips for COMPASS Test Prep

 The COMPASS is a college placement test given to the incoming freshmen during the orientation program.
 This test is computer-adaptive in nature and it helps the educators understand the skills, abilities and knowledge of the students.
-Based on the scores attained in this test, the educators advise the students on the courses that are best suited for them.
+Based on the scores attained here, the educators advise the students on the courses that are best suited for them.

-The subject areas tested in this exam are Math, Reading, Writing, Writing Essay and English as a Second Language.
-All the questions in this test are multiple-choice questions and pertain to the syllabus covered in the high school years.
+The subject areas tested in are Math, Reading, Writing, Writing Essay and English as a Second Language.
+All the questions are in the form of the multiple-choice type and pertain to the syllabus covered in the high school years.